davnav/rustgeeks/insertsort.md

  | 11 | 12 | 32 | 34 | **56** | 2 |
  | 2 | 11 | 12 | 32 | 34 | **56** |

- If you look at each iteration of the both loops above table of output will be getting generated , loops needs iteration needs only through bolded elements in diagonal of the square are (N * N)/2
+ If you look at each iteration of the both loops above table of output will be getting generated , loops needs iteration only through bolded elements in diagonal of the square : (N * N)/2

  ie time complexicity is O(n) = n^2